Rob Lowe: 2010–2019: Parks and Recreation and other roles

-2020s
+2020–present

 Lowe began hosting a podcast called Literally!
 With Rob Lowe on June 25, 2020.
 Guests included Chris Pratt and Conan O'Brien.
-In September 2021 Lowe launched a second podcast, a Parks and Recreation recap show called Parks and Recollection, alongside Parks and Rec writer and producer Alan Yang.

-Lowe directed a short documentary named Madness in the Hills, which is about the mudslides that killed 23 people in Southern California in January 2018, including many friends and neighbors of Lowe.
-It debuted on Peacock on October 9, 2020.
+In September 2021, Lowe launched a second podcast, a Parks and Recreation recap show called Parks and Recollection, alongside Parks and Rec writer and producer Alan Yang.
+Lowe directed a short documentary, Madness in the Hills, which is about the mudslides that killed 23 people in Southern California in January 2018, including many friends and neighbors of Lowe.
+It debuted on the Peacock streaming service on October 9, 2020.
 On May 12, 2019, it was announced that a spin-off the 9-1-1 series titled 9-1-1: Lone Star was ordered to series with Lowe in the starring role of Owen Strand.
-The series premiered on January 19, 2020, to generally favorable reviews and was renewed for a second season which premiered on January 18, 2021.
+The series premiered on January 19, 2020, to generally favorable reviews and was renewed for a second season, which premiered on January 18, 2021.
+The fifth and final season concluded on February 3, 2025.

-On August 6, 2021, Deadline revealed that Lowe will star and executive produce the Netflix movie Dog Gone.

-Lowe will offer commentary in The Andy Warhol Diaries, premiering on Netflix on March 9, 2022.
+In June 2021, as a surprise birthday present to his wife, he fulfilled her dream to be a contestant with him and their children on Celebrity Family Feud.
+On August 6, 2021, Deadline revealed that Lowe will star and executive produce the Netflix movie Dog Gone.Lowe will offer commentary in The Andy Warhol Diaries, premiering on Netflix on March 9, 2022.
 On April 6, 2022, it was announced that Lowe will star in and executive produce Unstable with Victor Fresco and his son John Owen Lowe for Netflix.
-The show, which follows Lowe as successful biotech entrepreneur Ellis Dragon as he struggles to regain his footing following the death of his wife, premieres on March 30.
+The show, which follows Lowe as successful biotech entrepreneur Ellis Dragon as he struggles to deal with his son and regain his footing following the death of his wife, premiered on March 30, 2023.

+In January 2024 he began hosting The Floor, a trivia game show.
+In March 2024 he signed a production deal with Fox following the show's renewal on the network for seasons two and three.
+In 2024, he appeared in Andrew McCarthy's Hulu documentary about the Brat Pack titled Brats.
+He said on his podcast in 2025 and in a subsequent magazine article that he declined an unspecified television series because it was going to film in New York, as part of a larger conversation criticizing lack of support for the film industry in Los Angeles and the United States, noting that he filmed The Floor in Dublin.

 Personal life

 Family and relationships

-Lowe has been married to makeup artist Sheryl Berkoff since 1991.
+Lowe has been married to former makeup artist Sheryl Berkoff since 1991.
+She has worked as an interior designer and founder of Sheryl Lowe Jewelry.
 They met on a blind date in 1983, and again on the set of Lowe's movie Bad Influence.
-The couple have two sons: Matthew Edward Lowe (b.
+They have two sons: Matthew Edward Lowe (b.
 1993) and John Owen Lowe (b.
 1995).

+Lowe is a fan of the Los Angeles Dodgers and the Los Angeles Rams.